erdemarslan/GSMSim/README.md

 This library use any Serial library like HardwareSerial, SoftwareSerial etc. If you use SoftwareSerial, please dont forget this library's limits.

 ### ChangeLog
+#### v.2.0.2
+* Little fix for incoming SMS from iPhone.
+Remove ???? chars at the begining of SMS.

 #### v.2.0.1
 * GSMSim now can be use with any serial interface.
 Hardware or Software
 * added some new methods.